arowM/elm-reference/README.md

 Second, it is recommended to target a concrete use case as [Designing APIs](https://github.com/elm-lang/elm-package#designing-apis) of elm-package says.
 It means `elm-reference` should be published as an independent library to handle concrete use case described above.

-Third, the `Reference.List.unwrap` function is so powerfull for such a usage but not so easy for end users to implement by themselves.
+Third, the `Reference.List.unwrap` function is so powerful for such a usage but not so easy for end users to implement by themselves.
 It is worth publishing `elm-reference` just to provide `Reference.List.unwrap`.

 ### Zipper